 Meditation is hard.
 Not everyone can master the ability to switch off certain thoughts and focus solely on the ‘here and now’.
 It’s a skill that requires regular practice; but for those of us who are too impatient or too easily distracted, dedicating time to other relaxation methods is a better idea.

 We all need regular downtime.
-A study carried out by job website CV Library last year found 80% of Irish workers aren’t getting enough sleep, and their work is suffering as a result.
+A study carried out by job website CV Library found 80% of Irish workers aren’t getting enough sleep, and their work is suffering as a result.
 Of these, more than 80% cited stress as the reason for their poor sleep.
 It’s vital we give our minds enough time to switch off between work and bedtime; here are eight ways to do that:

 Related: What is sophrology?
 How to relax in the 21st century

 As with petting a dog, sex can release oxytocin in the brain and leave you feeling relaxed.
 An orgasm will also release endorphins, helping you to feel happy and calm.

 If you’re the type of person who likes to keep your hands busy, try swapping your phone for a pair of knitting needles.
-You’ll become so focused on creating the right patterns that any thoughts of work or kids will go straight out the window.
+You’ll become so focused on creating the right patterns that any worries about work or kids will go straight out the window.

-5. Pamper yourself.
-In her new book Kindness: Change Your Life and Make The World A Kinder Place, Gill Hasson says there's nothing wrong with indulging in a bit of 'me-time'.
+In her book Kindness: Change Your Life and Make The World A Kinder Place, Gill Hasson says there's nothing wrong with indulging in a bit of 'me-time'.
 "No matter how small it is, have something you can do that you enjoy."

 Make or bake something delicious and share it with family and friends.
 The process of chopping, weighing, and measuring ingredients requires your full attention; it'll keep you rooted in the ‘here and now’.
 With both your hands and mind preoccupied, feel your worries and stress slip away.